 (Can't trust that dressmaker, Mr. Hoo thought.
 How come she's grinning at a time like this?)
 (16.21-24)

-OK, so this scene is complicated, because Raskin rapidly cycles through several different characters' viewpoints.
-It's almost like editorial cuts between scenes in an action movie, where you can barely keep up with the shifting visuals placed in front of you.
+Raskin often rapidly cycles through several different characters' viewpoints in a way that's almost like editorial cuts between scenes in an action movie.
 Even as one heir suspects one individual, that individual's suspecting another.
-We, and the heirs, don't know whom to trust.
+We, and the heirs, don't know who to trust.
 So we've got cool narrative structure, rapid character development, and plot untangling, all in one.

 What this scene also reveals, if you're paying close attention, is who the murderer isn't.
 Unless Mr. Hoo and Otis are lying to themselves about any potential murdering they might have done, the fact that both of them are worried that the murder is one of the other tenants is a pretty good sign that neither of them is the killer.